Table of Contents

 Personal imported vehicles:

 Personal imports require you to import a vehicle through a vendor.
 Depending on the car you wish to buy, it could be a grey or parallel import.
-However, it’s your responsibility to enroll, tax, and ensure the vehicle – no matter the cost.
+However, it’s your responsibility to enrol, tax, and ensure the vehicle – no matter the cost.

 Common mistakes to avoid during import and export